 In Africa malaria in pregnancy is responsible for 400,000 cases of severe maternal anaemia and 200,000 newborn deaths each year.
 Placental infection, premature birth and low birth weight (a significant factor in infant mortality) are also caused by maternal malaria.
 In addition, severe maternal anemia increases the risk of perinatal complications.
 Malaria, therefore, is seriously hindering the achievement of MDG Goal 5 (improve maternal health).

 Malaria-endemic countries are also plagued by diseases such as tuberculosis, polio, cholera and HIV/AIDS.
 These diseases have a cumulative effect, with one reducing a person’s ability to cope with another.
 HIV/AIDS sufferers are at a higher risk of malaria morbidity and malaria reduces the survival rate from AIDS.
 Vertical, un-integrated, disease-specific intervention programmes have exacerbated the problem as they do not allow for the overarching aim of achieving universal coverage of malaria control interventions.
+Drug Resistance

 In 2008, the first cases of resistance to artemisinin-based drugs were confirmed in Southeast Asia along the Thai-Cambodia border.
 Currently, the most effective malaria drugs are derived from artemisinin and used in combination with other drugs.
 The use of two different drugs together aims to ensure parasites resistant to one drug are killed by the other before resistance is transmitted.
 The spread of artemisinin resistance from Asia to Africa would be a devastating to malaria control and elimination.